Affiliate disclosure: SetupRanked earns a commission on qualifying purchases. Prices were verified at time of writing and may change.

 FAQ

-Can I use an ultrawide monitor for a standing desk?
 Yes.
-All five monitors in this roundup include height-adjustable stands.
+All five monitors include height-adjustable stands.
 Raise the monitor when standing, lower it when seated.
-VESA mounting is also supported on all models if you prefer a monitor arm.
+VESA mounting is supported on all models if you prefer a monitor arm for more positioning flexibility.

-What GPU or laptop port do I need for a 3440x1440 ultrawide?
 Any modern laptop with HDMI 1.4, HDMI 2.0, DisplayPort 1.2, or USB-C with DisplayPort Alt Mode will drive a 3440x1440 ultrawide at 60Hz.
 Higher refresh rates (100Hz, 120Hz, 160Hz) require HDMI 2.0, DisplayPort 1.4, or USB-C with full Thunderbolt 4 / USB4 bandwidth.

-How wide is a 34-inch ultrawide physically?
 A 34-inch ultrawide (21:9 aspect ratio) is approximately 31.5 inches wide and 13.3 inches tall.
-Budget at least 32 inches of desk width, plus a few inches of clearance on each side for comfortable placement.
+Budget at least 32 inches of desk width, plus a few inches of clearance on each side.

-Is a curved ultrawide better than a flat one for remote work?
-Curved panels (1800R or 2300R) reduce eye travel fatigue on large screens — edges of the display sit at a more consistent distance from your eyes.
+Curved panels (1800R or 2300R) reduce eye travel fatigue on large screens — the edges sit at a more consistent distance from your eyes.
 Flat panels are better for precise document review and color work.
 For general remote work, either works well.
-The ASUS ProArt’s flat design and the curved LG and Samsung options each have valid use cases.
+The ASUS ProArt’s flat design suits creators; the curved Dell, Samsung, and LG options suit productivity-focused users.

-Are ultrawides compatible with video conferencing software?
 Yes.
 Zoom, Microsoft Teams, Google Meet, and Webex all run correctly on ultrawide monitors.
-Most apps open in a standard 16:9 window by default; you can stretch to fill the ultrawide or leave it windowed alongside other applications.
+Most apps open in a standard 16:9 window by default; you can tile alongside other applications or stretch to fill the panel.

-Should I get an ultrawide or a 4K monitor?
-The answer depends on your primary need.
-A 4K monitor at 27 inches gives you higher pixel density and sharper text on a smaller panel.
-An ultrawide at 34 inches gives you more horizontal workspace and the ability to tile applications side by side without overlap.
-Remote workers who need more screen real estate for multitasking benefit more from the ultrawide.
-Those who need the sharpest possible image quality for detail work may prefer 4K.
+A 4K monitor at 27 inches gives higher pixel density and sharper text.
+An ultrawide at 34 inches gives more horizontal workspace and easier application tiling.
+Remote workers who multitask heavily benefit more from the ultrawide.
+Those who need the sharpest possible image for detail work may prefer 4K.

 Detailed Reviews